JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

 **CRISPR-ScreenAnalysis** is an automated Snakemake workflow for pooled CRISPR screen analysis using MAGeCK, supporting both single-end and paired-end data.
 The pipeline performs FASTQ quality control, sgRNA counting with a user-provided library, automated or custom design matrix generation, and gene-level β score estimation via MAGeCK MLE.
 This workflow is designed for reproducibility and scalability in Slurm-managed HPC environments.

-It is designed for **flexibility and reproducibility** in Slurm-managed HPC environments and is compatible with **both single-end and paired-end** CRISPR screen data.

 ---

 ### Key Features